jackyzy823/rajiko/README.md

 5. webRequestBlocking : modify request to pass the authentication.
 6. *://*.radiko.jp/* : the only site we aimed at.
 7. declartiveContent : [TODO] for showing icon only on radiko pages.But firefox does not support this api.When firefox supports this api,tab permission will not be required.
+8. downloads : for downloading recored audio.
+9. *://*.smartstream.ne.jp/* : the site where audio stored.

 Technical Details:
 ------------------